Can You Paint Over Eggshell Paint? (With Different Paints)

 Tony Adams

-Eggshell isn’t a high-gloss finish, but it still contains more sheen than flat, milk, or matte.
-When dry, it forms a soft glossy layer that repels any liquid.
-This glossy finish makes it difficult for paint to penetrate or stick.
+Eggshell paint isn’t a high-gloss finish, but it contains more sheen (gloss) than flat or matte paint.
+When dry, it forms a soft glossy top layer that repels small amounts of liquids.

 Can You Paint Over Eggshell Paint Without Sanding or Priming?

-• Use moisture-resistant primer if the finish is wet.
+• Use stain-blocking primer if the paint finish is stained, wet, or exposed to constant moisture.

 How To Paint Over Eggshell Paint?